 \subsection{Cutting feedback in Bayesian models}

-Bayesian models are often built of different components or ``modules'', which can represent different sources of information about the studied phenomenon.
-Standard Bayesian inference relies on samples from the posterior distribution over the joint model combining all modules, and this approach is optimal when the model is well-specified \citep{zellner1988optimal,bissiri2016general}.
-In many applications, however, the analyst suspects that some or all modules may be misspecified.
-Such cases motivate departures from the joint model.
-In particular, it may be beneficial to cut the flow of information from the module that we put less trust in, to the ones that we trust more.
+Statistical models are often built of different components or \emph{modules}, which can represent different sources of information about the studied phenomenon.
+Classically, Bayesian parameter inference relies on samples from the posterior distribution under the joint model combining all modules under consideration.
+We refer to this as the standard Bayesian, or joint model approach.
+This achieves a type of optimality when the model is well-specified \citep{bissiri2016general}.
+In many applications, however, the analyst may have reasons to depart from the classic Bayesian approach.
+This article focuses on a stepwise approach to parameter inference, termed \emph{modular inference}, in which some parameters are estimated within a module, and then plugged into the other modules.
+This approach aims at cutting the detrimental feedback that some modules may have onto others, while retaining a probabilistic approach to uncertainty propagation as in standard Bayesian inference.
+Modular inference, and the associated \emph{cut posterior distributions}, have often been employed by practitioners and are receiving growing attention since the observations of \citet{liu2009modularization,plummer2015cuts,jacob2017better}.
+Although still considered arguably unorthodox within Bayesian statistics, cut posterior distributions are a natural probabilistic counterpart to \emph{two-step} or \emph{two-stage} estimators which are standard in econometrics \citep{vuong_1984,murphy2002estimation,newey1994large}.

-The issue described above often arises in pharmacology.
-Pharmacokinetics-pharmacodynamics (PK/PD) models combine data from two sources.
-They have a PK component, considering the body’s effect on a drug, and a PD module, focusing on the effect the drug has on the body.
-Pharmacokinetics is believed to be better understood scientifically, which gives researchers more trust in the PK part of the model, while PD components are often suspected to be misspecified.
-Therefore, instead of relying on the full model, researchers doing PK/PD analysis often first fit the PK model, and then use the estimated parameters as input for the PD module, thus cutting the feedback from the PD component to the PK one \citep{zhang2003simultaneousa, zhang2003simultaneousb, lunn2009combining}.
-We will refer to this approach as modular Bayesian inference, but it is also known in the literature as ``modularized'' approach \citep{liu2009modularization} or ``cutting feedback'' \citep{plummer2015cuts}.
-In econometrics similar situations are commonly tackled with ``two-stage" procedures \citep{murphy2002estimation}.

-Apart from the PK/PD models, the modular approach is commonly used in econometrics, for example, when errors from one regression model are used as a covariate in another model.
-It has also been useful for epidemiological models \citep{maucort2008international}, studies on health effects of air pollution \citep{blangiardo2011bayesian}, analysis of computer models and meta-analysis \citep{liu2009modularization}.
-Another situation where two-stage estimation is routinely used is Bayesian inference based on a dataset where missing data were first imputed, e.g. with ``multiple imputation'' \citep{little1992regression, rubin2004multiple, zhou2010note}.